jcaillon/valet/README.md

 Type your query (fuzzy matching is active so you can skip some letters), press ⬇️/⬆️ to select the command and hit enter to run it.
 Press `ALT+H` to show the help text for interactive mode.

-Valet will remember your last choices and they will appear at the top of the list the next time the menu shows up.
+Valet will remember your last choices, and they will appear at the top of the list the next time the menu shows up.
 You can set up how many choices to remember with the variable `VALET_REMEMBER_LAST_CHOICES`.
 Setting `VALET_REMEMBER_LAST_CHOICES=0` will effectively disable this feature and always display items sorted alphabetically.

 ### Interactive mode